 The Group owns investment property and certain financial instruments that are not valued using quoted market prices.
-The fair value of each these financial instruments is based on available information including guidance provided by investment managers, external valuations by independent third-party valuers, and market research.
-The varied impacts of Covid-19 on the market sectors to which the individual investments pertained were considered in the assessments of fair value.
-Refer notes 17(c) and 20.
+The fair value of each these financial instruments is based on available information including guidance provided by investment managers, external valuations by independent third-party valuers, or market research.
+Refer notes 18(c) and 21.

-(f) Foreign currency translation
+(e) Foreign currency translation